Living-with Feral Ecologies

 Jaz Hee-jeong Choi

 Jaz Hee-jeong Choi is an Associate Professor in Civic Interaction Design at the Amsterdam University of Applied Sciences.
 Their transdisciplinary research and practice situate ‘care’ at the core of transformational encounters in different settings ranging from cities as complex cyberphysical networks to forests as moving creatures.
 They build on this to explore how radical transformation can materialise care-fully through creative-critical engagements.
-Their current research, practice, and engagement focus of the dynamics of creative practice as feral care.
+Their current research, practice, and engagement focus on the dynamics of creative practice as feral care with a particular interest in awe in immersive art.

 Julia Lohmann